insanoid/Apple-Store-Reserve-Monitor/README.md

 type, and to filter by specific models/carriers/stores.
 Makes an audio announcement if there is a change in the stock for given configuration.

-It does not support Apple Watch (at-least I haven't found a way, but PRs are welcome!)

 ### Config.json

 The configuration file has the following variables: